Midwife Pay in Australia: The Same Base Scale as Nurses

 Base pay is identical — total pay isn't

-This is the nuance a fact-checking midwife will notice.
+The parity claim comes with one qualification.
 The base classification rate is the same for a registered nurse and a registered midwife on the same grade and year.
 But midwifery attracts extra pay elements that a general nurse doesn't:

-• Victoria pays an Endorsed Midwife Allowance and a Sole Midwife Allowance on top of the shared base.
+- Victoria pays an Endorsed Midwife Allowance and a Sole Midwife Allowance on top of the shared base.

-• Western Australia pays a Midwife Endorsement Allowance (plus a percentage postgraduate-qualification allowance).
+- Western Australia pays a Midwife Endorsement Allowance (plus a percentage postgraduate-qualification allowance).

-• Queensland's current agreement (EB12) introduced a new Endorsed Midwifery Allowance.
+- Queensland's current agreement (EB12) introduced a new Endorsed Midwifery Allowance.

-• Tasmania and WA pay a percentage postgraduate qualification allowance for relevant qualifications.
+- Tasmania and WA pay a percentage postgraduate qualification allowance for relevant qualifications.

 These are allowances and endorsement loadings, not a different base classification.
 So it is accurate to say base pay is identical, and that an endorsed or qualified midwife can earn more total pay than a nurse on the same scale — but it would be wrong to say midwives are simply "paid exactly the same" full stop, and equally wrong to imply a separate higher midwife base rate.
 Check the specific allowance figure in your state's instrument.